oat-sa/taohub-articles/forge/Tutorials/how-to-add-a-new-items-type.md

 -   ItemModelStatus describe the maturity of the Items Type, we currently handle Stable, Experimental, Deprecated
 -   ModelTarget will be use to handle different behavior for OnlineTarget or OfflineTarget mainly for Paperbased items.
--   ItemRuntime was used whith legacy items to describe item’s runtime link
+-   ItemRuntime was used with legacy items to describe item’s runtime link
 -   ItemAuthoring is used to describe item’s authoring link

 Then to add your rdf file in tao just used the following script